hydrobricks/hydrobricks-doc/doc/processes.rst

 Rain/snow partitioning
 -----------------------

-Precipitation is partitioned into rain and snow before entering the melt model.
+Precipitation is partitioned into rain and snow before entering any store.
 Three splitters are available, selected via the ``snow_rain_process`` option.
 If ``snow_rain_process`` is not set, the default is ``'snow_rain:linear'``, except when ``snow_melt_process='melt:cemaneige'``, which automatically selects